To contact a:

 Paraprofessionals such as educational assistants (EAs) and remedial tutors (RTs) help students with diverse and special educational needs.
 The type and amount of help vary according to the needs of the students.
 The needs are outlined in the various types of plans that are usually in place for students with special needs.

 Paraprofessionals are assigned to schools before the beginning of the school year.
 They are assigned to specific students or classrooms within schools by the administration.
 This is based on the school’s needs.
 These assignments may change during the year.

 As required by Section 52 of the Education Act, Aboriginal language teachers are employed by the Department of Education.
 They teach 7 Yukon First Nations languages in 20 Yukon schools.

-First Nations sometimes hire people to work in the schools, such as:
+First Nations usually hire people to work in and with the schools, such as: